KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 <!-- *** SECTION ********************************************************************************  -->
 ## Feature Enablement

-Each feature has an `Feature.enabled` boolean property that determines whether it is enabled or not.
+Each feature has a `Feature.enabled` boolean property that determines whether it is enabled or not.
 This indicator is typically based on a dynamic expression.